Which children are at higher risk of severe COVID-19? - NewsBreak

 “While it’s rare, it’s a very dangerous condition,” Martin said.
 “These are younger kids that are previously healthy that get affected with this overall.”

-The study shows boys are nearly 60% more likely to develop MIS-C, Black children are 44% more likely, kids 12 and younger are 81% more likely and obese children have a 76% higher risk.Do you have brain fog after COVID?
-Doctor explains signs
+The study shows boys are nearly 60% more likely to develop MIS-C, Black children are 44% more likely, kids 12 and younger are 81% more likely and obese children have a 76% higher risk.How close is Mobile to red light cameras?

 Nexstar’s KDVR asked Dr. Martin why African American children are at high risk for infection of COVID and MIS-C and he said more research is needed, but it could include multiple factors.